 But today, as the cannabis industry gains acceptance and cannabis use becomes less stigmatized, companies who’ve spent decades providing services to other industries are starting to rethink their position on cannabis.
 As federal decriminalization and banking changes continue to move forward, more traditional companies are recognizing opportunities.

-Connecting with the Consumer
+Data Analytics Helps You Connect with the Consumer

 Loyalty programs allow businesses to collect data in real-time and allow retailers to know who the customer is, when they’ll likely visit the store, how much they typically spend, and what products they purchase.
 Data like this can be invaluable for businesses but learning how to harness that data is priceless.